zammad/zammad-user-documentation/basics/zammad-glossary.rst

    You can learn more on our
    `API landing page <https://zammad.com/en/product/features/rest-api>`_.

+Article
+   Each correspondence within a ticket is called an article.
+Ticket articles can be internal (so only agents can see them) or public (e.g. emails to your customers, which they receive, too).

+Auto Response
+   Zammad can send automatically generated responses to customers.
+By default, this is configured for newly created tickets (to confirm that the email was received and to provide the ticket number to the customer).
+Your admin may change this or even add more auto generated messages.

 Automation
    There are many processes that can be automated with Zammad.
    This means that certain steps or actions take place automatically, hence no further action is required from the agents.
    One example would be the weekly deletion of tickets at a pre-defined time.

-Article
-   Each correspondence within a ticket is called an article.
-Ticket articles can be internal (so only agents can see them) or public (e.g. emails to your customers, which they receive, too).

 Autosave
    Autosave might be one of the coolest traits of Zammad: